mdancho84/mdancho84.github.io/_posts/2018-11-18-data-science-python-cheatsheet.md

 <br>

-## How To Use The Cheatsheet
+## How To Use The Cheat Sheet

-The __UTLITMATE Python Cheatsheet__ is an amazing reference.
+The __UTLITMATE Python Cheat Sheet__ is an amazing reference.
 It contains the primary resources you need for getting up and running with Python for Data Science.
 Let's take a look.

 ### The Workflow